stenglein-lab/tick_surveillance/Pipeline_instructions.md

 Note that the names of the reporting_columns specified in this file must match exactly the names of columns defined in the surveillance columns definition file.

+#### Assignment of observed sequences to target reference sequences

+Dada2 reports observed sequences, known as amplicon sequence variants, or ASVs.
+The pipeline uses BLASTN to align ASVs to the set of reference sequences defined in [targets.tsv](./refseq/targets.tsv).
+ASVs that produce BLASTN alignments to a reference sequence that meet the percent alignment identity and alignment length criteria defined in the targets table will be assigned to that target.
+If an ASV produces alignments to more than one reference sequence, only the highest scoring alignment will be considered.

+### Calling_positive_hits

+An important output of this pipeline is the [surveillance report](#Surveillance_Report), which defines whether specific samples are positive for targeted pathogens.
+The positive/negative calls for this report are made in the following way:

+#### Mapping of reference sequence targets to surveillance targets

+Surveillance targets (for instance `Borrelia_burgdorferi_sensu_stricto`) are defined in the [`surveillance_columns.txt` file](#Surveillance_columns_file).
+Multiple reference sequence targets can map to a single surveillance target.
+For instance, both the `Bor_burgdorferi_B31` and the `Bor_burgdorferi_N40` targets map to the `Borrelia_burgdorferi_sensu_stricto` target.
+The ASV counts for all targets are summed to produce the count for each surveillance target for the purpose of making positive calls.
+These summed counts are output in the surveillance_counts tab of the main sequencing_report output speadsheet.

+#### Threshold for calling a positive hit

+There are two ways to call a positive hit, depending on whether the surveillance target is a positive control target or not.

+**Positive control targets**: these targets are defined as `internal_control` in [targets.tsv](./refseq/targets.tsv).
+These are targets that are expected to amplify from any tick DNA sample (e.g tick actin, or a "tick ID" target).
+These targets are called positive according to the following procedure:

+- The mean number of reads for the target is calculated for each batch of datasets.
+Samples can be binned into batches in [the metadata file](#Metadata_file) using the batch column.
+If batches are not defined in the metadata, then all datasets will be binnned into a single batch.
+- For each sample, if the number of reads assigned to this target is >= the mean value less 3 standard deviations, the sample is called positive for this target
+- For all calculations, the log10(# reads) are used, because we observed that read counts for internal control targets exhibited log-normal distributions.

+**All other targets**: These are any surveillance target that is not defined as an internal control in [targets.tsv](./refseq/targets.tsv).
+If the summed ASV counts for a surveillance target are >= 50, the target will be called positive.
+The value of 50 is a default cutoff that can be overridden using the `--min_reads_for_positive_surveillance_call` parameter on the nextflow command line.

-#### To add a new reference sequence (a new target)
+### To add a new reference sequence (a new target)

 To add a new sequence to the targets.tsv file, you will need to edit this file.
-It is a plain-text [tab-delimited file](https://en.wikipedia.org/wiki/Tab-separated_values) that can be edited in google sheets or similar software.
+It is a plain-text [tab-delimited file](https://en.wikipedia.org/wiki/Tab-separated_values) that can be edited in google sheets or Microsoft Excel or similar software.
 Add a new row for the new target sequence.
 From google sheets, download the file in tab-separated value format and transfer it to the computer where you will be running this pipeline.

 The default location of the targets.tsv file can be overriden by specifying the --targets option on the nextflow command line.
 For instance: